Skip to content

-“Out of Office” When You Are Out Permanently
+“Out of Office” When You Are Leaving a Company

 “Out of office” messages usually cover temporary absences from work.
-But if you are leaving the company, whether it is for a better position, a break from work, or a stint of unemployment, let people know you are “out of office” permanently.
+If you are leaving the company, whether it is for a better position, a break from work, or a stint of unemployment, you should let people know you are “out of office” permanently.

 Graphic illustrating what to do when you are out of office permanently.
 These things include: a statement that you left the company, who is now handling your responsibilities, how people can contact you personally, and what you are doing now.

-Here are things to include in your final out of office message:
+Here are things to consider including in your final “out of office” message:

 • A statement that you have left the company.